iamirmasoud/bulkboto3/README.md

 ## Contributing
 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-To contribute to `bulkboto`, follow these steps:
+To contribute to `bulkboto3`, follow these steps:

 1. Fork this repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)